Are you married, a single parent or older than 25?

 Reasonable accommodations are available for students who have a documented disability.
 If you have a documented disability, even temporary, make an appointment as soon as possible with the Disability Services Coordinator.
 To learn more click here.

-The Den, located in West 138, provides students with an area to work out and attend physical education classes.
+The Den, located in Floyd 138, provides students with an area to work out and attend physical education classes.
 The facility is open 12 hours a day, five days a week.

 Fitness Club Membership Reimbursement Program